juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Sell into strength, buy dips
 * Double support/resistance is hard to break
 * Be careful not going long on a stock after 2:30 as traders tend to take profit
 * With a small account, it's better to go long as it has better risk reward.
-Where a big account(30,000) is better to go short as it's  safer and better winning percentage, but with less reward.
+*  With a big account(30,000) is better to go short as it's  safer and better winning percentage, but with less reward.
-* If the chart has heaviest volume in history(couple of years, 2-3?) treat it as a fresh chart
+* If the chart has heaviest volume, treat it as a fresh chart

 |Strategy|Timeframe|
 |--|--|